heet-mewada/SBMP-NOTES/sem3/DBS/CHAP1.md

 # Data Models #EXP
 A collection of tools that help with describing data, relations between data, data constraints and semantics.
-There are multiple data models such as [[#ER Model EXP]], Relational Model, there are older models that are still used such as Network Model and Hierarchical Model.
+There are multiple data models such as [[#ER Model EXP | ER Model]], Relational Model, there are older models that are still used such as Network Model and Hierarchical Model.

 ## ER Model #EXP
+This model uses objects known as Entities and the relationship between them to display [[#data DEF  | data]].

+### Entity #DEF
+An object in the which is distinguishable from other objects.

+### Relationship #DEF
+Association between several entities.